 The depiction of soul-possessing creatures has always been a point of controversy within the teachings of Islam, the practice being frowned upon by the early Muslim generations.
-As only God is seen as the Creator, a human has no right to create or replicate anything capable of existing on its own, like life-like paintings, statues or drawings of people and animals.
+As only God is considered to be the Creator, a human has no right to create or replicate anything capable of existing on its own, like life-like paintings, statues or drawings of people and animals.
 If no Muslim should depict other soul-possessing creations, he most certainly shouldn’t draw anything beyond his given knowledge, the so-called ghayb or realm of the unknown, especially not the Creator Himself.

-God says in the Quranic Chapter al-Shūrā, verse 11: “…There is nothing that resembles him, and He is the Hearing, the Seeing…”.
+God says in the Quranic Chapter al-Shūrā, verse 11: “…There is nothing that resembles him, and He is the All-Hearing, the All-Seeing…”.
 From an Islamic point of view, it’s impossible to depict God, as no single depiction of Him would do Him justice.
 This shouldn’t be regarded as iconoclasm, but rather aniconism.
 The former was a reactionary movement within the Byzantine Empire poised to actively oppose and remove the widespread use of Christian iconography, while the latter is the simple non-existence of iconography in the first place.

 To balance between the visual mention of God and the absolute impossibility of depicting Him, Muslim artists developed a complete aesthetic culture of representing God‘s infinity and transcendence through non-figurative forms.
 As Nadirsyah Hosen writes in his Research Handbook on Islamic Law and Society (2018), “aniconism doesn’t derive from a strict legal interpretation of the religious texts, but rather as a way of visually representing the underlying principle of Islam, that is, the nature of God as the one true and unknowable being from whom Holy Law derives.”
 So instead of representing God in a human form, so popular in Christian religious art, Muslim artists visualized God through his written name, the Arabic word Allāh.